nawabahmadreshi/documentation/pages/features/journeys.md

 {% if page.overview %}

-Did you know that Google organic search gives companies **more free installs** than all of Facebook's paid install product on a daily basis.
-There is a ton of traffic hitting your mobile site that is interested in your app.
+Did you know that Google organic search gives companies **more free installs** than all of Facebook's paid install product on a daily basis?
 Branch's Journeys Web To App product will help you convert those users into high quality, long term retained, native mobile app users.

 Journeys is a huge leap forward in the functionality of the Branch platform.
 It allows to design a mobile web banner, interstitial or call to action which will route the user to the App/Play Store when clicked.
-You can create advanced targeting rules to limit who and when the mobile web experience shows to optimally drive the right users to your app.
+You can create advanced targeting rules to limit who and when the mobile web experience shows to optimally drive the right users to your app, then measure the performance of every flow.

 {% image src='/img/pages/features/journeys/journeys-intro.png' full center alt='Journeys intro' %}

-{% getstarted title="Get started with the Journeys" %}{% endgetstarted %}
+{% getstarted title="Get started with Journeys" %}{% endgetstarted %}

 {% elsif page.guide %}